jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
 <figcaption>Today's geeks, nerds, and gamers will teach you how to make a better, more productive, and happy life in the era of mass-collaboration.
-Credit: <a href="https://www.youtube.com/watch?v=3NLoDMsqJkE">Civilization 6</a> and <a href="https://www.youtube.com/watch?v=-EA2FQXs4dw">Linus Tech Tips</a><a href="https://gfycat.com/ifr/SophisticatedInfatuatedCurassow">Reader Mode.</a>
+Credit: <a href="https://www.youtube.com/watch?v=3NLoDMsqJkE">Civilization 6</a> and <a href="https://www.youtube.com/watch?v=-EA2FQXs4dw">Linus Tech Tips.</a> <a href="https://gfycat.com/ifr/SophisticatedInfatuatedCurassow"> Reader Mode.</a>
 </figcaption>

 ## Does The World Need to Know